MattNolanLab/in_vivo_ephys_openephys/README.md

 ./runSnake.py -n /mnt/datastore/Someone/data/VR/M1_D1_2021-01
 ```

-If the pipeline detected that the recordings have already been processed before (by the presence of a `snakemake.done` file), it will ask you if you want to process it again.

 `runSnake` supports wild card in the folder name.
 Suppose your recordings are stored in `data/VR` and `data/openfield`, the following command will run the analysis on all experiment types, all animals, and all training day.
 The exact workflow to use for each recording will be determined by the `parameters.yaml` in the folder or its parent folder. **Remember** to use `-n` to double check first before doing analysis on lots of recording.

 ```